 Should I buy it?

-I’ll have a full review soon (not done playing the English version yet, beat the Japanese release three times), but in my opinion it’s clearly the best Neptunia game released especially at a mechanical/gameplay level.
-Story has not disappointed so far.
+I haven’t done a full review, but in my opinion it’s clearly the best Neptunia game released especially at a mechanical/gameplay level, and the story has not disappointed (unlike Victory).
 Basically if you’re interested at all, don’t hesitate to pick it up.

 If you’re going into this game with a lot of baggage about how Neptunia games work, or just looking for quick tips on how to play the game optimally, read this section first!
 There’s lots of changes that result in some changes to how you should play.
 Note the ingame tutorials bring a lot of this up!